 Corona Insights has worked with hundreds of clients since 1999, from big government agencies to small nonprofits – from our neighbors in Denver to clients throughout the United States.
-Below is just a sample of how Corona’s work in Market Research, Evaluation and Learning, and Strategy and Facilitation has informed organizations’ decisions and provided them guidance to move forward.
+Below are a few examples of how our market research, evaluation and learning, and strategy and facilitation services have guided organizations forward.

 Association for Computing Machinery (ACM)

 Member and prospective member research, international research, online surveys, in-depth interviews, focus groups